Accelerated Learning Opportunities

 Requirements

 Requirements vary by program, but typically require at least 60 undergraduate hours, at least 36 of which must be earned at UAB, and a 3.0 GPA to enroll in master’s courses.
-Students admitted to UAB as transfer students are eligible to apply to an ABM program after earning 60 or more undergraduate hours, at least 24 of which must be earned at UAB.*
+Students admitted to UAB as transfer students are eligible to apply to a Fast-Track program after earning 60 or more undergraduate hours, at least 24 of which must be earned at UAB.*

 Additionally, individual programs may specify required prerequisite courses, only be available to certain undergraduate majors, or require the completion of the bachelor’s degree prior to admission.